 If you need a student visa to complete your Practical Legal Training, here are your options:

 Your visa will be issued by the Department of Home Affairs, so make sure to check your eligibility with them too.
-If you finish your course earlier than expected, we’re required to notify the government, which may shorten your visa.
+To retain eligibility you must attend all classes and keep up with all activities and assessments.
+If you finish the course earlier than expected, we’re required to notify the government, which may shorten your visa.

 If you'd prefer to complete your PLT outside of Australia or don't require a visa, you can choose any of our PLT programs with online workshops.